hyperledger/indy-hipe/text/attachments/README.md

 [![nicknames example](nicknames.png)](nicknames.json)

+Another example of nickname use appeared in the [first example of appended attachments above](#appending), where the `notes` field refered to the nicknames of the various attachments.

 This indirection offers several benefits:

 * The same attachment may be referenced at more than one place in the